Zantac® Lawsuit Attorneys

 NDMA is a semi-volatile organic chemical that belongs to a family of chemicals known as N-nitrosamines.
 According to the EPA, N-nitrosamines are “a family of potent carcinogens.”

 The FDA established a 96 ng (nanograms) per day intake limit of NDMA.
-However, recent testing of Zantac using FDA-approved methods found more than 2,500,000 ng of NDMA in a Zantac 150 mg tablet, which is a common dosage that people take every day.
+However, recent testing using FDA-approved methods found more than 2,500,000 ng of NDMA in a Zantac 150 mg tablet, which is a common dosage that people take every day.

 In response to the September 2019 FDA announcement, CVS and Walgreens pulled Zantac from their shelves.
 They cited that the reason for the product pull was the link between Zantac NDMA and cancer.
 In statements, both pharmacy companies noted that consumers who purchased the drugs could get Zantac refunds.